VivekMaran27/installCaffeJTX2/README.md

 # installCaffeJTX2
+This repository is forked from https://github.com/jetsonhacks/installCaffeJTX2.
+The change done is to make the build link point to a caffe source that has support for darknet conversion.
+Instructions to build caffe remain same as original repo.
+Details as follows:

 Install Caffe on the NVIDIA Jetson TX2 Development Kit.

 Caffe: a fast open framework for deep learning. http://caffe.berkeleyvision.org/